purduesigbots/pros-docs/v5/okapi/api/util/abstract-abstract-rate.rst

 ============ ===============================================================
  Parameters
 ============ ===============================================================
- itime        The time period in milliseconds.
+ ims          The time period in milliseconds.
 ============ ===============================================================